 In short, there are plenty of ways a program can help you learn to speak Spanish professionally.

-It is important to mention that choosing the right school is still very important.
+It is important to mention that choosing the right university is still very important.
 You should research which programs and departments offer the best ways to learn professional Spanish.

 One of the best ways to learn Spanish is to go where the language is spoken.
 (Source: skitterphoto.com)

 Nothing beats immersion, after all.
-While private Spanish lessons are still very useful for learning the basics and getting conversation practice, if you want to work abroad, you should go as soon as you can!
+While private Spanish lessons are still very useful for learning the basics and getting conversational practice, if you want to work abroad, you should go as soon as you can!
+You’ll be studying all of the time, and your basic Spanish will soon develop into something that you can use professionally.

 Doing all of this on a daily basis will help you to drastically improve your Spanish.
 Don’t be shy!
 Grab the bull by the horns and go for it!